tpoisot/ms_proba_networks/ms/maintext.md

 \end{figure}

 There are two striking results.
-First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all $\Delta_N$ values are strictly positive.
+First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all
+$\Delta_N$ values are strictly positive.
 Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
 The markedly non-random value of the null nestednesses when compared to the empirical values calls for a closer evaluation of how the results of null models are interpreted (especially since Bernoulli simulations revealed a very low variance in the simulated nestedness).
-Interestingly, models III in and III out made overall *less* mistakes at estimating nestedness -- resp. $0.129$ and $0.123$, compared to resp. $0.219$ and $0.156$ for model I and II.
+Interestingly, models III in and III out made overall *fewer* mistakes at estimating nestedness -- resp. $0.129$ and $0.123$, compared to resp. $0.219$ and $0.156$ for model I and II.
 Although the error is overall sensitive to model type (Kruskal-Wallis $\chi^2$ = 35.80, d.f. = 3, $p \leq 10^{-4}$), the three pairs of models that where significantly different after controlling for multiple comparisons are I and II, I and III in, and I and III out (model II is not different from either models III in or out).

 In short, this analysis reveals that (i) the estimated value of a network measure under randomisation scenarios can be obtained through the analysis